NodeFly/Heroku/README.md

 NodeFly injects a lightweight analytics tool into your application allowing you to see exactly what's going on.
-The NodeFly agent tracks overall time per request, and reports how much time in MySQL, Redis, and other resources.
+The NodeFly agent track resources spent fulfilling each web request, as well as overall application health.

-NodeFly works well for both development and production, and has helped many people track down memory-leaks and unexpected latencies.
+NodeFly works well for both development and production, and has helped many people boost performance.

-NodeFly is accessible via an API and has supported client libraries for Node.js.
+NodeFly is _only_ available for Node.js.

 ## Provisioning the add-on

-NodeFly can be attached to a Heroku application via the  CLI:
+A NodeFly account can be created via the Heroku CLI:

-A list of all plans available can be found [here](http://addons.heroku.com/nodefly).

     $ heroku addons:add nodefly
     -----> Adding nodefly to sharp-mountain-4005... done, v18 (free)

-Once NodeFly has been added a `NODEFLY_APPLICATION_KEY` setting will be available in the app configuration and will contain the application key required to begin monitoring your application.
+Once NodeFly has been added a `NODEFLY_APPLICATION_KEY` setting will be inserted into your application environment.
 This can be confirmed using the `heroku config:get` command.

     $ heroku config:get NODEFLY_APPLICATION_KEY
     00000000-0000-0000-0000-000000000000

-After installing NodeFly the application should be configured to fully integrate with the add-on.
+After registration, you _must_ configure your application to use the NodeFly agent as follows.

-Add nodefly to your package.json in your web application:
+Add the nodefly module to your package.json in your web application:

     {
         "name": "my-awesome-application",